Why Is Your Tree Losing Bark? Causes and Solutions for Peeling Bark

 It is Quite Normal for a Tree to Lose Bark

-For some tree species like silver maple, sycamore, and birch, shedding large chunks of bark is a part of their natural allure.
-Trees like oak, pine, maple, and ash develop from the inside out, causing older bark to chip away, making room for new growth.
+For some tree species, like silver maple, sycamore, and birch, shedding large chunks of bark is a part of their natural allure.
+This is because trees develop from the inside out, causing older bark to chip away and making room for new growth.

 When bark peels off a tree, the first question to answer is whether it's part of the tree's normal shedding process or if an injury or disease is causing the problem.
 If you see fresh, healthy bark covering the wood after the old bark peels away, chances are your tree is undergoing a routine shedding process.
 However, if you uncover bare wood or mats of fungus beneath the peeling bark, it's a clear sign that your tree is experiencing environmental damage or disease.